Oregon / Clackamas County

 Healthcare

-Residents have access to quality healthcare with major hospitals like Adventist Health Portland and Legacy Mount Hood Medical Center nearby.
-With 92.3% of residents insured and a strong physician presence, medical services are accessible and reliable.
+Rhododendron residents have access to quality healthcare, with major hospitals like Adventist Health Portland and Legacy Mount Hood Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 92.3% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals